All Episodes

 And so it has revealed that even the stories claiming fake news affected the outcome were themselves fake news.

-The study says that the fake news that helped Trump outnumbered the fake news that helped Hillary, which must mean the study didn't count the endless mainstream media articles and polls that claimed Hillary was a shoe.
+The study says that the fake news that helped Trump outnumbered the fake news that helped Hillary, which must mean the study didn't count the endless mainstream media articles and polls that claimed Hillary was a shoe-in.

-And you talk about fake news.
+You talk about fake news.

-I think they believed everything the drive-by's told them.
+I think they believed everything the drive-bys told them.

 And then they believed the exit polls.

-And then the real truth came in, and they weren't prepared for it in any way.
+And then the real truth came in and they weren't prepared for it in any way.

 I mean, they never even held out the possibility that Trump could win.